Visit Port Angeles & Washington States’ Largest National Park & Only UNESCO World Heritage Site

 Head to the gateway of the Olympic National Park in Port Angeles, Washington for superhero views of the Olympic mountains.
 Drive up a windy road to the tippy top where you can grab a bite from the lodge.
 Watch the wildlife graze as you gaze at majestic mountains and the Strait of Juan de Fuca.
 Skip the park entrance car lineup during the busy summer months by riding the shuttle to Hurricane Ridge.
 Catch the shuttle bus from downtown Port Angeles at the Clallam Transit Center from June through mid-September.

 For wintertime fun, the Olympic National Park is one of only three national parks in the United States that have a ski lift.
 The ski lift is open mainly on weekends during the winter months.
 A sledding hill, cross country skiing, and snowshoe trails are also accessible from the lodge for winter fun.
-If you don’t feel like driving on icy, snowy roads consider reserving a ride on the Hurricane Ridge Winter Shuttle which runs from early January through late March.
+If you don’t feel like driving on icy, snowy roads consider reserving a ride on the Hurricane Ridge Winter Shuttle which operates on Saturday and Sundays from January 7, 2023 – March 26, 2023.
+Ride the winter Hurricane Ridge shuttle from the Port Angeles Wharf in downtown.
+While you’re at it, reserve a fun snowshoe tour.

 2. Hiking – From High Elevations to the Hoh Rainforest, Here are a Few Must-Do Hikes